robertnurnberg/cdblib/Readme.md

 ### `bulkpgn2cdb`

 A command line program to populate cdb with moves from games stored in a collection of PGN files, up to a desired depth.
-In contrast to `pgn2cdb`, this script provides no information about evaluations or coverage on cdb, and simply queues _all_ positions of interest for analysis on cdb.
+In contrast to `pgn2cdb`, this script provides no information about existing coverage on cdb, and simply queues _all_ positions of interest for analysis on cdb.

 ```
 usage: bulkpgn2cdb.py [-h] [-o OUTFILE] [-v] [-d DEPTH] [-c CONCURRENCY] [-u USER] filenames [filenames ...]